smboyce/smboyce.github.io/_posts/2015-5-13-party-time.md

 I shouldn't say this because some Tory will change it, but when you develop a disability or lose your job, no-one turns up to confiscate your non-essential possessions.

+To an extent, I can see why this young guy I worked with was jealous.
+Cars are nice things to own.
+He felt that he worked hard and should be able to afford one himself.
+But should that give him the right to judge someone else whose position he is unlikely to fully understand for having something he wants?

+In this way, the government and the media have set the poorest in society against each other, for their own ends.
+We all hate each other because we can't own everything we want and there's always some bastard with that thing you wish you could afford.